 The more people like Myers and Randi spew their dogmatic vitriol, the more Rupert Sheldrake's balanced, reasonable and dignified manner will endear itself to the public.
 And that's a good thing.
 So I say let Myers make a fool of himself!
 He's digging his own grave.

-Unfortunately, nuffnuffs will be nuffnuffs, and being nuffnuffs, they shout and vent and rant and rave so loudly, it's all people hear, and the reason of true scientists like Rupert Sheldrake are drowned out.
-That's why we should never, ever give up the fight.
 Myers and Randi want us to be quiet, to not argue, not fight, to give in and give up and go away and not be heard, nor even seen.
-That's why we have to continue replying and arguing and talking and not letting the nuffnuffs misinform and downright lie.
+That’s why we have to continue replying and arguing and talking and not letting the bullies misinform and downright lie.

 And you can dream